aparnack/data_science/projects/customer_retention/readme.md

 + This has Data Wrangling and EDA completed.
 + Basic ML models are in place.
 + Models are evaluated wrt accuracy, recall and ROC curve and Area under ROC.
 + Many more things like Cross Validation need to be added.

 --This is "work in progress" as of 02/02/2018.--

+# V1: 02/04/2018
++ The project is done for now.
++ Recommendations and scope for future work is completed.

+--This is a project open for feedback (mailto:aparnack@gmail.com) by viewers, as of 02/04/2018--